dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 in, therefore assignments to `Mutable` variables are considered pure, since they cannot change any global state outside of the function.

-{>> What is the point of mutable variables?
-If they don't leave their scope then a block which contains mutable variables can always be rewritten rather straightforwardly to a block which doesn't use mutable variables. <<}

 ### References

 OOLang also supports references, which are similar to ordinary variables in C#